pdp10/sbpipe/docs/source/user_manual.md

 #### Python bindings code for COPASI models (optional)
 If Python bindings for COPASI are installed, SBpipe automatically checks whether the COPASI model can be loaded and executed, before generating the data.
-As of January 2018, this code is released for Python 2.7 on the COPASI website and Anaconda Cloud.
-They will likely be installed automatically with SBpipe once the support for Python 3.6 is added.
+As of January 2018, this code is released for Python 2.7 and Python 3.6 on the COPASI website and Anaconda Cloud.

 ### How to install SBpipe on Windows